Guided gender-affirming surgery in Thailand

 • Persistent gender dysphoria with at least one referral letter per WPATH SOC 8

-• Good overall health with no active pelvic infections or uncontrolled medical conditions
+• Good overall health with no active pelvic infections

 • Clear understanding that the procedure permanently ends fertility